 Depending on the resolution of the camera sensor, the image will be enlarged 1.5 to 2.5 times.
 For the best result, it is recommended to place what you want to see in the center of the screen.

 Once the image has been enlarged, you will see a circle on the upper right corner of the screen indicating the scale of the current image.
 You can also zoom out by tapping on the circle.

-On the WebViewer, you can also zoom in on an Camera.
-Just double click on the area to zoom in, and double click to zoom out.
+On the WebViewer, you can also zoom in on a Camera.
+Just double click on the area to zoom in, and double-click to zoom out.